sandeep-krishnamurthy/keras/benchmark/README.md

 ```
 NOTE:
     1. For CIFAR10 and synthetic data, the benchmark scripts will download/generate the required data.
-    2. For ImageNet data, you are expecetd ot download the data - http://image-net.org/download
+    2. For ImageNet data, you are expected to download the data - http://image-net.org/download
-    3. You can benchmark with different number of layers in ResNet.
+    3. You can benchmark with a different number of layers in ResNet.

 ```